pvmm/msx-tile-forge/README.md

     *   **Mark Unused:** Highlights tiles in the viewer not used in any supertile.

 *   **Tileset Management (Right):**
     *   **Color Selector Palette:** A 4x4 grid of the 16 active palette colors.
 Click to choose the active color for drawing.
+Double-click a color to jump to the Palette Editor tab.
     *   **Tileset Viewer:** Displays all tiles in the project (up to 256).
 Click to select a tile; drag-and-drop for advanced operations (Move/Swap/Replace).
     *   **Tile Operations:** Buttons for "Add New", "Add Many...", "Insert", "Delete" tiles.
     *   **Info Label:** Shows total number of tiles in the set.